williamhzo/williamhzo/README.md

 Hi, I’m William 👋

-Product-driven and user-first _Frontend Engineer_, passionate about design systems, CSS, UX and crafting intuitive interfaces.
+Product-driven and user-first Frontend Engineer, passionate about design systems, CSS, UX and crafting intuitive interfaces.

 On a quest to provide beautiful online experiences while not having to download massive JS bundles to user's browsers.

+Interested in Svelte, SvelteKit, Astro and Eleventy.

 ---